Marcus Stokes (American football)

-Marcus Stokes is an American football quarterback for the University of West Florida Argonauts.
+Marcus Stokes is an American football quarterback for the Memphis Tigers.
+He previously played for the West Florida Argonauts.

 Early life

-Marcus Stokes was born in Ponte Vedra, Florida.
+Marcus Stokes was born in Fairfax, Virginia.
 He grew up playing basketball and football, recording a 4.82-second 40-yard dash and 30.5-inch vertical jump.
 Stokes attended Nease High School, the alma mater of Tim Tebow and played as a dual-threat quarterback.

-At Nease High School, Stokes emerged as a top quarterback prospect.
+At Nease High School, under Head Coach and Charleston Southern University HOF QB Collin Drafts, Stokes emerged as a top quarterback prospect.
 In his junior year (2021), he threw for 2,672 yards and 22 touchdowns with nine interceptions, while rushing for 496 yards and six touchdowns, leading Nease to a 9-4 record and the regional finals in Florida's second-highest classification.
 In his senior year (2022), he completed 136 of 248 passes (54.8%) for 1,867 yards, 13 touchdowns, and 11 interceptions, and rushed for 582 yards and 13 touchdowns, though Nease finished 2-8.
 Over two seasons, Stokes amassed 4,498 yards and 58 total touchdowns.

 Rated a four-star recruit by 247Sports and the No. 11 quarterback by ESPN, Stokes was an Elite 11 finalist.
 He initially committed to Penn State in April 2022, flipped to Florida in July, but had his scholarship withdrawn in November 2022.

 College career

+West Florida (2023–2025)

 Stokes signed with the University of West Florida Argonauts, a Division II program, on February 1, 2023.
 In his redshirt freshman season (2024), he started eight games, completing 112 of 209 passes for 1,540 yards and 14 touchdowns.
 His performance in a Gulf South Conference game against Delta State earned him GSC Offensive Player of the Week honors in October 2024.

+Following a 2025 season at West Florida featuring 3,297 passing yards, 30 passing touchdowns, and 13 interceptions, he complemented by 367 yards and 10 scores on the ground.
+Stokes earned Gulf South Conference Offensive Player of the Year honors and was a finalist for the Harlon Hill Trophy, Stokes entered the NCAA transfer portal on December 2, 2025.

+Memphis Tigers (2026–present)

+On January 7, 2026, Stokes announced his commitment to the Memphis Tigers, an NCAA Division I FBS program in the American Athletic Conference, under head coach Charles Huff.
+Stokes has two years of eligibility remaining.